-- I’ve been accepted by CU Boulder Study Abroad.
-When will I get a decision from my study abroad organization/host university?
+- I’ve been accepted by CU Boulder Education Abroad.
+When will I get a decision from my education abroad organization/host university?

-- I’ve been accepted by CU Boulder Study Abroad to my program.
+- I’ve been accepted by CU Boulder Education Abroad to my program.
 What should I do next?

 In your MyCUAbroad checklist, first review the terms of your acceptance outlined in the item ‘Accepted: *Read First: Acceptance Information.’
 Signing your ‘Accepted: Complete First: Participant Contract’ will confirm you to the program.
 All checklist items' titles include the timeline by which you must complete them.